 Erected 2006 by the Jamestown Reunion Committee.
 (Marker Number 21-22.)

 Other nearby markers.
-At least 8 other William R. Johnson House / The Columns (approx. 2.3 miles away); Hewn-Timber Cabins (approx. 2˝ miles away); Francis Marion Memorial Highway (approx. 2˝ miles away); Mt.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+William R. Johnson House / The Columns (approx. 2.3 miles away); Hewn-Timber Cabins (approx. 2˝ miles away); Francis Marion Memorial Highway (approx. 2˝ miles away); Mt.
 Zion Rosenwald School (approx. 3 miles away); Mt.
 Zion Methodist Church (approx. 3 miles away); Atomic Bomb Accident at Mars Bluff, March 11, 1958 (approx. 3.2 miles away); Red Doe (approx. 3.4 miles away); Confederate Navy Yard (approx. 4.2 miles away).

 Also see . . .
 Locations & Maps based on Jamestown (Florence Co.)
 SC NHS.
 Coordinates and maps for several locations relevant to the Jamestown NHS.
 Custom Google map shows all such locations on a single map (clicking on a marker will offer driving directions to the site).
 Custom map compares 1938 roads with 1977 roads.
 Custom map shows the size of a 2500 acre tract (shape and location speculative).
 (Submitted on May 31, 2011, by John A. Robertson of Shelby, North Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 28, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 1,469 times since then and 25 times this year.
+It was originally submitted on October 28, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,590 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on October 28, 2010, by David Bullard of Seneca, South Carolina.
 4, 5. submitted on May 10, 2011, by PaulwC3 of Northern, Virginia. • Bill Pfingsten was the editor who published this page.